-The entire twenty six acres are being managed under a new Master Plan supported by the N.C.
+The entire twenty-six acres are being managed under a new Master Plan supported by the N.C.
 State Historic Preservation Office as well as the U. S. Fish and Wildlife Service and gifted volunteers.

 Alfred B. Yeomans, a Boyd cousin, was the landscape architect who designed the series of garden “rooms.”
 The iconic Japanese Weeping Cherry trees were planted over a century ago (and bloom during the last two weeks of March).
-His use of mostly native plant materials define the greater landscape.
+His use of mostly native plant materials defines the greater landscape.

 Nearer the house, formal parterres and a long perennial border are flourishing.
 The old swimming pool was cleverly turned into a water feature, while the long brick serpentine wall – modeled after Jefferson’s wall at the University of Virginia – closes the final “room.”

-Area Garden Clubs, experienced volunteers and generous donations have made this work possible.
+Area Garden Clubs, experienced volunteers, and generous donations have made this work possible.